 Click Activate to open the Lazy Loading control panel and configure the feature.

-You can choose which media types are lazy loaded and which are not by selecting or deselecting the filetype checkboxes.
+You can choose which media types are lazy-loaded and which are not by selecting or deselecting the file type checkboxes.

 You can choose where lazy loading is applied by selecting or deselecting the out location checkboxes.

-Display and Animation
+Display & Animation

 You can choose how images appear as they scroll into view by selecting an animation effect, a placeholder image or no effect at all.

 Images will load first and then begin to fade in.
-Set the duration of the fade in milliseconds by entering how long the fade should be from start to finish into the Duration field The fade will begin as soon as any part of the image scrolls onto the screen.
+Set the duration of the fade-in milliseconds by entering how long the fade should be from start to finish into the Duration field.
+The fade will begin as soon as any part of the image scrolls onto the screen.
 You can delay the fade if you want the animation to occur with the entire image in view by entering the delay time in milliseconds into the Delay field.

 Choose the Spinner if you want a spinner to display while images fully load.
 Use the uploader to upload a custom spinner if you wish.